The latest update to this website was at 850pm Monday (HST)

 https://www.weather.gov/images/hfo/satellite/Hawaii_IR_loop.gif

-Clouds associated with the cold front moving into the state from the northwest
+Clouds associated the robust cold front

 https://radar.weather.gov/ridge/standard/HAWAII_loop.gif